Flow-IPC/ipc/README.md

     [Cap'n Proto](https://capnproto.org/language.html), hugely help in representing *structured data* within binary blobs.

-IPC is not so different from triggering a function call with argument X in a different thread -- just across process boundaries.
+Conceptually, IPC is not so different from triggering a function call with argument X in a different thread -- just across process boundaries.
 Unfortunately, in comparison to that:
   - The resulting machine code is *much slower*.
-  - The source code to achieve it is *much more difficult to develop and reuse*.
+  - The source code to achieve it is *much more difficult to develop and reuse*, even with the help of powerful APIs including Boost.interprocess and Boost.asio.
     - If one avoids copying X -- the basic cause of the slowness -- the difficulty/lack of reusability spikes further.